It’s really, really good.

 If you’ve never cooked or baked with rhubarb before, have no fear.
 It’s sold in the grocery store without its leaves (they’re toxic!) and can be prepped the same way as celery.
 Give the stalks a good wash, cut off both ends and slice.
 You’ll want 1/2 inch slices for this pie.

 One common issue with strawberry rhubarb pie is the whole “mushy puddle” situation.
 Bottom line: the filling is known to be a soupy mess.
 I asked around and found that instant tapioca is usually the fix.
-(Thank you, neighbor, for chatting about pies with me while Jude chased squirrels around your yard for an entire hour.
-Also, I’ll miss those baking chats!)
 I didn’t have any tapioca in my cupboards and wasn’t about to show my face in the grocery store AGAIN that day, so cornstarch was my choice.
-It was perfect– every time I tried it.
+It was perfect—every time I tried it.
 I didn’t have a sloppy problem when cutting into the pie using cornstarch, which is exactly what I was hoping for.
-To combat the mushy puddle situation, I simply spooned the filling into the crust– leaving all the pooled liquid behind.
+To combat the mushy puddle situation, I simply spooned the filling into the crust—leaving all the pooled liquid behind.

 Also in the filling: orange juice.
-Just a smidgen of it– 1 Tablespoon.
+Just a smidge of it—1 Tablespoon.
 It pairs so wonderfully with strawberry and rhubarb.
 Mom likes to use a mix of brown and white sugars, which tugs at my heart strings.
 All hail brown sugar’s flavor!

 I haven’t even mentioned the pie crust yet!
-I always use my standard pie crust recipe.
-I wrote a novel about how much I love this pie crust in case you’re really bored.
-Basically, it’s the best of both worlds: flaky and buttery.
+I always use my standard pie crust recipe because it’s the best of both worlds: flaky and buttery.
 A mix of shortening and butter produce the absolute best texture.
 I won’t get into too much detail today but shortening helps create that flaky, melt-in-your-mouth texture.
 Butter gets us that unparalleled flavor.
 Make sure both of these fats are cold.
 When the fat melts as the pie bakes, its steam helps to separate the crust into multiple flaky layers.
 You won’t get that with warm butter and warm shortening.

-Speaking of… do you SEE those flaky layers in the crust?
+By the way, do you SEE those flaky layers in the crust?
 I want to bake 50 pies this summer just so I can eat this pie crust as much as possible.
-Dare me?
-I’ll do it!

-Coarse sugar on top for a little pie sparkle.
-Always and forever pie sparkles.
+Add coarse sugar on top for a little pie sparkle.

 This recipe turned me into a strawberry rhubarb pie fanatic!
 The pie holds together nicely and the homemade pie crust is phenomenal.